NTIA/scos-sensor/README.md

   [WebRelay](https://github.com/NTIA/Preselector) that may be used to power cycle the signal analyzer if necessary.
 Note: specifics of power cycling behavior are implemented within the signal analyzer implementations or actions.
+- SSD_DEVICE: The device (e.g., `/dev/sda/`) which is mapped to `/dev/nvme0n1` within
+  the API container.
+This is currently only used to retrieve SSD SMART diagnostics (in SCOS Actions).
 - SSL_CA_PATH: Path to a CA certificate used to verify scos-sensor client certificate(s) when authentication is set to CERT.
 - SSL_CERT_PATH: Path to server SSL certificate.
 Replace the certificate in the